SBAKMaged/Pipeline-for-monolithic-application/README.md

-# AWS Auto-Scaling Infrastructure with Terraform
+# AWS Auto-Scaling Infrastructure with Terraform and Ansible

 This repository contains a Terraform configuration for deploying an auto-scaling infrastructure on Amazon Web Services (AWS).
-The setup is designed to dynamically manage EC2 instances based on demand, providing scalability and resilience for cloud-based applications.
+The setup dynamically manages EC2 instances based on demand, providing scalability and resilience for cloud-based applications.
+The repository also includes Ansible playbooks for managing Apache installation on both public and private instances.

 ## Features